phase2/particle/README.md

 ## Gulp

-The `npm run` commands above basically trigger gulp without having to install a global dependency.
-For fine grained control of tasks, install gulp globally with `npm install --global gulp` and then run `gulp help` for a list of all available tasks.
+Gulp 4 is used and the `npm run` commands above basically trigger gulp without having to install a global dependency.
+If you want to run specific gulp tasks, run `npm run gulp -- OPTIONS TASKS`.
+The `--` passes whatever comes after to the `gulp` command.
+Here's some examples of what you can do:

+- `npm run gulp -- --help` - See the help menu
+- `npm run gulp -- css` - Compile CSS
+- `npm run gulp -- pl` - Compile PL

 Add anything to `gulpfile.js` that you want!
 Also, you can copy any file from `node_modules/p2-theme-core/lib/` into your repo and use it as a starting point (may need to install packages from `p2-theme-core` too.)